| 08.11.2024

 Photo: Vilhelm Sjöström

-A photo gallery from Hanken’s conferment of doctoral degrees will be published shortly.
+The photo gallery from Hanken’s conferment of doctoral degrees is found here.